Dry Eye Relief

 - Thick Gel Eye Drops – Lubricating tear ointments can be used during the day, but they are generally used at bedtime because the user typically experiences poor vision after application.
 They contain white petrolatum, mineral oil, and similar lubricants.
 Thick gel eye drops serve as a lubricant and an emollient.
 Application requires pulling down the eyelid and applying a small amount (0.25 in) inside.
 Depending on the severity of the condition, it may be applied from every hour to just at bedtime.
 It should not be used with contact lenses.
 Specially designed glasses that form a moisture chamber around the eye may be used to create additional humidity.

 - Omega-3 Fish Oil – Key Role in Dry Eye Relief – Consumption of dark-fleshed fish containing omega-3-fatty acid is associated with a decreased incidence of dry eye syndrome in women.
 Early experimental work on omega-3 has shown that it yields promising results when used in a topical application or given in the form of oral supplements.
-TheraLife provides a molecularly distilled Omega 3 Fish Oil.
+TheraLife provides a molecularly distilled Omega 3 Fish Oil for dry eyes.

 - Blocking Tear Drainage – In each eye, there are two small punctal openings that drain tears into the tear ducts.
 There are methods to partially or completely close the tear ducts.
 This blocks the flow of tears into the nose, and thus more tears are available to the eyes.
 The two methods of blocking tear drainage are: punctal plugs and cauterization.